Dorking: Location and topography

 Dorking is in central Surrey, about 21 mi south of London and 10 mi east of Guildford.
 It is close to the intersection of two valleys – the north-south Mole Gap (where the River Mole cuts through the North Downs) and the west–east Vale of Holmesdale (a narrow strip of low-lying land between the North Downs and the Greensand Ridge).
 The highest point in the town is the Glory Wood, south east of the centre, where the summit (137 m) is marked by a Bronze Age bowl barrow.

 The basic plan of the town centre has not changed since medieval times (and may be Anglo-Saxon in origin).
 The main streets (the High Street, West Street and South Street) meet at Pump Corner, forming a " Y " shape.
 Together, West Street and the High Street run approximately west–east, paralleling the Pipp Brook, a tributary of the Mole, which runs to the north of the centre.

-The town is surrounded by the Metropolitan Green Belt (which also covers the Glory Wood) and is bordered on three sides by the Surrey Hills Area of Outstanding Natural Beauty.
+The town is surrounded by the Metropolitan Green Belt (which also covers the Glory Wood) and is bordered on three sides by the Surrey Hills National Landscape.
 Several Sites of Special Scientific Interest are close by, including the Mole Gap to Reigate Escarpment, immediately to the north.
 The National Trust owns several properties in the area, including Box Hill, Leith Hill Tower and Polesden Lacey.